zenosu/gitbattle/README.md

 ##Code Example

-The [PromptContainer.js](https://github.com/zenosu/gitbattle/blob/master/app/containers/PromptContainer.js) file is an example of a container component, and the [prompt.js](https://github.com/zenosu/gitbattle/blob/master/app/containers/prompt.js) file is the corresponded presentation component.
+The [PromptContainer.js](https://github.com/zenosu/gitbattle/blob/master/app/containers/PromptContainer.js) file is an example of a container component of the input page, and the [prompt.js](https://github.com/zenosu/gitbattle/blob/master/app/containers/prompt.js) file is the corresponded presentation component of the input page.

 Container component pattern of React does data fetching and then renders its corresponding presentation components.
 The container component provides the reusability of non-presentation components.
 Also, it helps the presentation components to be stateless.